C3n7ral051nt4g3ncy/WebOSINT/README.md

 # API Keys 🔑
 In the `Config.json` file, just paste your API Keys inside the quotation marks `"API Key"` (see photo below)
 - It's **not an obligation** to pay for a Hacker Target API key, you can leave it how it is, just choose the free search by typing **-F** each time the tool asks you to choose between the Free search and the search using your API key.
-- It's an **obligation** ✅ however to get yourself a WhoisXML Api key, this is free (50 searches each month), just go to the WhoisXML website and get an account to get your API key: (https://whois.whoisxmlapi.com)
+- It's an **obligation** ✅ however to get yourself a WhoisXML Api key, this is free (`500 searches free`), just go to the WhoisXML website and get an account to get your API key: (https://whois.whoisxmlapi.com)
 <br>

   <img width="240" height="160" src="https://user-images.githubusercontent.com/104733166/178601842-4945f6eb-b628-4c29-b890-01ba1c47fb69.png">